ZhaohuiZhang0809/TMFNet/README.md

-# TMFNet: Text-assisted Multi-Modal Fusion Network for Diabetic Retinopathy Segmentation
+# TMFNet: Text-assisted Multi-Modal Fusion Network for Retinal OCT Angiography Vessel Segmentation

 The complete code will be publicly available soon.